-The Laboratory co-operates closely with the local physical services which have been developed in the other capital cities of Australia to provide local facilities for the production of radon, for the calibration of X-ray therapy equipment, and for the measurement of radiation exposure of X-ray and radium workers.
-It also undertakes investigations into physical problems arising in the use of X-rays and radium treatment.
-In recent years, the Laboratory has widened its functions to include investigations of the physical aspects of the diagnostic use of X-rays with particular emphasis on miniature radiography.
+The Laboratory co-operates closely with the local physical services which have been developed in the other capital cities of Australia to provide local facilities for the production of radon, for the calibration of X-ray therapy equipment, and for the measurement of radiation exposure of those who work with X-rays and radioactive materials.

-During the year 1958-59, 66,646 millicuries of radon were prepared and issued from the Laboratory in the form of implants, needles and tubes for use in Victoria, Tasmania, South Australia and Western Australia.
-A further 23,776 millicuries were issued by the associated centres in Sydney and Brisbane.
-The corresponding figures for 1957-58 were 77,572 and 23,994 millicuries respectively.
+A radon service has been operated by the Laboratory since its inception.
+During the year 1959-60, 32,150 millicuries of radon were prepared and issued from the Laboratory in the form of implants, needles and tubes for use in Victoria, Tasmania, South Australia and Western Australia.
+A further 23,233 millicuries were issued by the associated centres in Sydney and Brisbane.
+The corresponding figures for 1958-59 were 66,646 and 23,776 millicuries respectively.
 The issue of radon from a few centres to serve hospitals all over the continent is an Australian development and enables very efficient use to be made of the radium available.

-Supplies of artificial radio-isotopes have been made available through the development of atomic energy programmes overseas.
-The radio-isotopes can be used medically either as an alternative to natural radio-active materials such as radium and radon, or they may be administered orally or intravenously to patients, in which case the selective up-take by a particular organ or tissue may be used to determine its condition.
-In addition, radio-isotopes are used in industry, in production control, the investigation of the efficiency of processes and as research tools.
+Through the development of atomic energy programmes overseas, supplies of radio-isotopes have been available for use in Australia since 1946.
+The radio-isotopes can be used medically, either as an alternative to natural radio-active materials such as radium and radon (sealed sources), or they may be administered orally or intravenously, in which case the selective up-take by a particular organ or tissue may be used to determine its condition and, in selected cases, to treat it.
+In addition, radio-isotopes are used in industry for the investigation of the efficiency of processes, for production control, and as research tools.

-The importation of artificial radio-isotopes is restricted under the Customs (Prohibited Imports) Regulations, approval for importation being given through the Laboratory by the Director-General of Health after it has been established that the isotope will be used safely and usefully.
-Isotopes used in Australia are obtained from Great Britain, Canada and the United States of America, and are imported through the Laboratory.
+The importation of radio-isotopes is restricted under the Customs (Prohibited Imports) Regulations, approval for importation being given through the Laboratory by the Director-General of Health after it has been established that the isotope will be used safely and usefully.
+Isotopes used in Australia are obtained from Great Britain, Canada and the United States of America, and are imported through the Laboratory as the central procurement agency.

-During 1958-59, 50 different radio-isotopes were imported for all purposes.
-This represented 660 separate deliveries from oversea sources of supply.
-Of this number of shipments, 330 were for medical purposes, 284 for research purposes and 46 for industrial purposes.
-In 1957-58, the total deliveries were 656, of which 328 were for medical purposes, 280 for research purposes and 48 for industrial purposes.
-In addition to the 660 deliveries of radio-isotopes arranged by the Laboratory in the year 1958-59, 55 certificates of approval under the Customs (Prohibited Imports) Regulations were issued to permit the entry of radioactive materials imported directly by local firms from their oversea principals.
+During 1959-60, 54 different radio-isotopes were imported for all purposes.
+This represented 820 separate deliveries from oversea sources of supply.
+Of this number of shipments, 389 were for medical purposes, 411 for research purposes and 20 for industrial purposes.
+In 1958-59, the total deliveries were 660, of which 330 were for medical purposes, 284 for research purposes and 46 for industrial purposes.
+In addition to the 820 deliveries of radio-isotopes arranged by the Laboratory in the year 1959-60, 49 certificates of approval under the Customs (Prohibited Imports) Regulations were issued to permit the entry of radioactive materials imported directly by local firms from their oversea principals.
 These radioactive materials were for use in industry, medicine and research.
-In the year 1957-58, the corresponding figure was 43.
-In addition, in the year 1958-59, 39 certificates of approval were issued to the Australian Atomic Energy Commission to permit the entry of special radio-active materials, including calibrated reference sources, for use within that establishment.
-Six shipments of static isotopes were also procured.
+In the year 1958-59, the corresponding figure was 55.
+In addition, in the year 1959-60, 41 certificates of approval were issued to the Australian Atomic Energy Commission to permit the entry of special radio-active materials, including calibrated reference sources, for use within that establishment.
+Eight shipments of static isotopes were also procured.

-Regular bulk supplies of radio-isotopes for medical purposes are obtained and these are distributed by the Laboratory as individual doses for use on patients throughout Australia according to a policy developed by the Committee on Radio-isotopes of the National Health and Medical Research Council.
+Bulk supplies of radio-isotopes for medical purposes are obtained regularly, and these are distributed by the Laboratory as individual doses for use on patients throughout Australia in accordance with a policy developed by the Committee on Radio-isotopes of the National Health and Medical Research Council.
 These radio-isotopes are issued free of charge.